joemoose/psiops/docs/playing.md

 | EVADE | 5 | Roll to avoid the *consequence* of a failed action roll. |
 | FLASHBACK | 6 | Retroactively establish your pre-mission preparation. |

-Details of each option follow.
+Details for each option follow.

 #### Assist